jamesSampica/cheapskate/README.md

 ## Excluding Stacks

-Set the `EXCLUDE_STACKS` environment variable containing a JSON array when executing the script task.
+Set the `EXCLUDE_STACKS` environment variable to a JSON array containing the names of the deployment stacks you want to exclude.
 These stacks will be skipped when the script executes.

 ```
 - name: Delete stacks